A Christmas Bucket List for Everyone!

 Build a snowman.

-Do a Christmas scavenger hunt.
-Check out this cool hunt for kids.
+Do a scavenger hunt.
+Check out this Christmas scavenger hunt printable for kids.

 Have a snowball fight.
 Get the parents out there too for a family fight everyone is sure to remember.

 Related Post: 5 Ways to Create a Magical Christmas

 Delicious Holiday Food Ideas

 Don’t forget to have fun with food to make your holiday extra special.

 Make Rudolph pancakes (or Santa with his beard).
 For a reindeer, all this takes is bacon for antlers, frozen fruit, and then dabs of whipped cream to make the eyes and nose.